Have a Question?

 If you find that none of SU’s programs or affiliate options meet your academic needs, you can petition the Committee on Study Abroad to participate in a non-approved program.
 If approved, you would remain enrolled at SU while paying the program directly.
 Institutional aid does not apply.

 Semester and year-long affiliate programs are charged your usual SU tuition and fees (and room/board, if included in the study abroad program).
 Emergency medical and evacuation insurance is also included.
 Institutional aid applies in one of three categories (100%, 50%, 0%).
 Aid is accessible through the fourth year of study.
 Federal aid can be used for most programs.
 Costs such as airfare, passport/visa fees, any lab or special course fees, and personal spending money are paid independently.
 SU faculty-led programs each have their own fee that varies by program location, length, and inclusions.
 As a student, you pay program fees directly to the provider for affiliate Winterim and summer term programs.
-All short-term (Winterim, Spring Break, summer) programs carry a $100 administrative fee, and semester programs carry a $250 administrative fee.
+All programs (all terms) carry a $50 administrative fee.

 What are the requirements to participate in a study abroad program?

 The minimum requirements vary, but typically there is a minimum cumulative GPA (2.5 for SU faculty-led programs).
 Some programs may have a language or other course prerequisites.
 Internship programs usually require junior or senior standing.
 As an applicant, you must be in good academic and conduct standing prior to studying abroad.